tommy237/Scheduly-362/HOW_TO.md

 ------
 # _<ins>**I<sub>NFORMATION</sub>**</ins>_
 This guide shows users on how to run this website project _Scheduly_, and other general inquries about website hosting.
 Once you've cloned this repository within a folder of your choice, begin the process below.
 Keep in mind that knowing basic terminal commands from Linux, and Ubuntu WSL installation is recommended.

+And also, read all the sections provided below.

 ------
 # _<ins>**C<sub>reating a website</sub>**</ins>_